Type Four: The Individualist

 9. Common Challenges

-Fours can get stuck in the emotional loop—the more they feel, the more they ruminate, and the more they ruminate, the more they feel.
+Fours can get stuck in the emotional loop: the more they feel, the more they ruminate, and the more they ruminate, the more they feel, and round and round we go.
 This can lead to over-identifying with their moods or believing that emotional intensity equals depth.
 They may resist routine or structure, fearing it will flatten their uniqueness or dampen their creative spark.
-There’s also a tendency toward comparison, especially in social settings, where they may see others as more fulfilled, loved, or emotionally stable.
+There’s also a tendency toward comparison, especially in social settings, where they may see others as more fulfilled, seen, loved, or emotionally stable.

 10. Subtypes